Katherine Lindsay, MSW, MPH, CADCI

 she/her

-I am a CareOregon contracted provider.
-I am also in-network with Moda, Trillium, and Kaiser.
+I am a CareOregon contracted provider and am also in-network with Moda and Trillium.